olinml2024/olinml2024.github.io/assignments/assignment17/FinalProject.markdown

 Discuss how you are going to get the work for this project done.
 This should include a definition of your best guess as to what the deliverables of your project will entail (apart from the deliverables we discuss here).
 For each deliverable, you may want to define your MVP (minimum viable product) as well as stretch goals.
 You should also identify  initial steps to take to get off to a strong start (this is an area where we can help you quite a bit if you give us some details).
 For team-based projects you should include a discussion about how you anticipate communicating and coordinating work with your partner.
 For example, you could discuss your plans for synchronous versus asynchronous work, layout a specific strategy for managing / tracking tasks, and discuss your planned communication channels.

 Rubric:
-* 20%: the projec topic is well-described and some reasoning for why you want to investigate it is given.
+* 20%: the project topic is well-described and some reasoning for why you want to investigate it is given.
 * 20%: your learning goals for the project are provided and the learning goals are appropriate to the project, specific, and measurable.
-* 10%: The proportion of emphasis on the themes of theory, implementation, and context and ethics is included (and justified) and no theme is more than 70% of the total work.
+* 10%: The proportion of emphasis on the themes of theory, implementation, and context and ethics is included (and explained) and no theme is more than 70% of the total work.
 * 20%: initial steps are provided and appropriate
 * 20%: for each deliverable you have specified an MVP and stretch goals.
-* 10%: you have a plan for coordinate work and (if applicable) communciating with your partner.
+* 10%: you have a plan for coordinate work and (if applicable) communicating with your partner, or, you have a plan to make sure you make progress

 # Deliverable proposal (5% of total grade)

 Your projects have a lot of variability in their topics and learning goals, and we want to give you the freedom to choose deliverables that are appropriate for your project and best support your learning.
 We also want to make sure that you feel you are being fairly assessed and that we (your team and the teaching team) have a shared sense of what a "good" output looks like.
 Therefore, at some point in your project, you will propose what you think appropriate final deliverables will look like for your project, and we will discuss this together (probably via a check-in conversation).

 You should be sure to read this: Report and/or Code Submission

 This proposal should reference your learning goals.
 (Since what you are doing should probably support your learning goals.)

 We strongly suggest that you point to some existing source to give an example of what you might model your deliverables on.
 For example, if you wanted to make a blog entry to give a detailed explanation of the theory behind a new method (convolutions on graphs), you might point to this example and say "I'm thinking about doing something like this: https://distill.pub/2021/understanding-gnns/".
-Or, you might be focusing on implementation and context, and you could decide to point back toward your report from module 1 as an example.
+Or, you might be focusing on implementation and context, and you could decide to point back toward your small data mini project as an example.
 You don't have to find the perfect deliverable template, but showing us an example might help clarify your own thinking and also lead to a clearer conversation with us.

 We generally suggest that this conversation happens during the week of November 29.
 However, it might be appropriate to have this conversation earlier (pre-Thanksgiving) or later (Dec 10 at the latest.).
 When you are ready to have this conversation, you should sign-up for a meeting slot on the spreadsheet Links to an external site.and submit the proposal here at least 24 hours in advance (therefore, this assignment is due on Dec 9 at the latest).